Diagnosis

 Eyeglasses

-You'll need prescription lenses for presbyopia if over-the-counter glasses are inadequate or if you already require prescription corrective lenses for nearsightedness, farsightedness or astigmatism.
+You will usually need prescription eyeglasses if you need a stronger lens or you already have prescription lenses for nearsightedness, farsightedness or astigmatism.
 Your choices include:

 - Prescription reading glasses.
-If you have no other vision problems, you can use glasses with prescription lenses for reading only.
-You will need to remove these when you're not reading.
+If you need no other vision correction, you can use glasses with prescription lenses for reading only.
+You remove these when you're not reading.

 - Bifocals.
-These lenses have a visible horizontal line that separates your distance prescription, above the line, and your reading prescription, below the line.
+These lenses have a visible line that separates your distance prescription from your reading prescription.

 - Trifocals.
 These glasses have corrections for close-up work, middle distance vision — such as for computer screens — and distance vision.
-Trifocals come with two visible horizontal lines in the lenses.
+Trifocals also have visual lines separating the different types of correction.

 - Progressive multifocals.
-This type of lens has no visible horizontal lines, but has multiple powers for distance, middle distance and close-up corrections.
+This type of lens has no visible horizontal lines.
+But it has multiple powers for distance, middle distance and close-up corrections.
 Different areas of the lens have different focusing strengths.

 Contact lenses